jameshfisher/jameshfisher.com/_posts/2017-08-04-golang-dns-server.md

 ---
-title: "How to write a DNS server in Go"
+title: How to write a DNS server in Go
+tags: []
 ---

 Here's a DNS server written in Go.